juju/docs/src/en/reference-hook-tools.md

 `open-port` will not have any effect if the service is not exposed, and may have a somewhat delayed effect even if it is.
-This operation is transactional, so changes will certainly not be made unless the hook exits successfully.
+This operation is transactional, so changes will not be made unless the hook exits successfully.

-Juju also tracks ports opened across the machine and will not allow conflicts - if another charm has already opened the port
+Juju also tracks ports opened across the machine and will not allow conflict; if another charm has already opened the port
 (**or one or more ports in a range**) you have specified, your request will be ignored.